 *

-Luckily a few real commenters also visit my blog, be it other bloggers or my peers from social media.
+Luckily a few real people also visit my blog, be it other bloggers or my peers from social media.

-Even without seeing their names I can already recognize their style of commenting:
+Even without seeing their names I could already recognize their style of commenting:

-I check each of my comments and I visit the sites you link to.
+I checked each of my comments and I visited the sites you linked to.

-• I will delete links to empty pages etc.
+- I deleted links to empty pages etc.

-• I will just take a short look at the “directory submission style” comment links.
+- I just took a short look at the “directory submission style” comment links.

-• I will visit the pages of real commenters and read the content there
+- I visited the pages of real commenters and read the content there

 The SEO 2 type commenters add value and get more value back.